SumiSastri/react-basics-to-hooks/docs/intermediate-concepts/react-state-management/react-hooks/useStateHook/how-does-the-useState-hook-work.md

 Rendering state now is easy pass the initialState param into the JSX as an expression.

-`<h4>I am a refactored counter using the useState hook {count}</h4>`

 The second param is nextState which is a call back function that updates the initialState.
 In a class-component these factory functions are written before the render method.
 With hooks there is no render method, only a return statement.
 Therefore the JSX element takes the event handler function (the second param of the `setState` method) as an expression.
 As there is no render method, the call-back function that updates state (previously the `this.setState` method) is written directly into the JSX element.

 ```
 <button onClick={() => setCount(count + 1)}>Click to increment</button>
 ```

-Like so - this now has the same functionality with less code written.
+Like so - this now has the same functionality with less code written as compared with a class component.

 ```
 import React, { useState } from "react";